Best Adoption Guide for Non-Indigenous Professionals in the NWT After Bill C-92

 The Act respecting First Nations, Inuit and Métis children, youth and families, upheld by the Supreme Court of Canada in 2024, establishes that decisions about Indigenous children must prioritize their cultural identity and connection to their home community.
 In NWT adoption, this plays out through two specific mechanisms.

-The five-tier placement priority: Before a non-Indigenous family can be approved for placement of an Indigenous child, the system must determine that no suitable family exists at Priorities 1 through 4 — parent, extended family, community member, or other Indigenous family.
+The five-tier placement priority: Before a non-Indigenous family can be approved for placement of an Indigenous child, the system must assess the options at Priorities 1 through 4 — parent, adult family member, the same Indigenous group, community, or people, and another Indigenous family.
 This determination is made by HSS based on the child's specific family and community circumstances.
-It does not mean non-Indigenous families are always last in practice; it means the system must document why placement with the non-Indigenous family is in the child's best interests when Indigenous options have been assessed.
+It does not mean non-Indigenous families are always last in practice; it means the system must document why placement with the non-Indigenous family is in the child's best interests when higher-priority options have been assessed.

-The Significant Measure requirement: Before any major decision about an Indigenous child — including adoption placement — the Indigenous Governing Body must be notified.
-The IGB has the right to provide information and context about the child's community and cultural connections.
-For non-Indigenous families, this means your application will be reviewed not just by HSS but by the child's Indigenous Governing Body, which has the authority to express concerns about your cultural competency.
+The Significant Measure requirement: Before any major decision about an Indigenous child — including adoption placement — notice must be provided to the parents and the relevant Indigenous Governing Body.
+The IGB may provide information and context about the child's community and cultural connections.
+For non-Indigenous families, this means the notice process adds the child's community context to the information HSS considers.

 The Cultural Connection Plan: What It Must Contain